Intern at the Harn Museum of Art

 Specific requirements and time ranges are indicated within each project description.
 All applications must be digitally submitted via email to register@harn.ufl.edu.

-The role of the Development Communications Intern is to support the mission and vision of the Harn Museum of Art by assisting with marketing, public relations, and communication activities related to the strategic goals and priorities of the Development/Membership team.
-This intern will work with the Assistant Director of Development to build relationships, boost engagement/membership and improve donor/member retention through coordinated communications, storytelling and impact reporting.
-This intern will assist in identifying, developing and collecting human- interest stories as related to donors, members and other key stakeholders.
+The role of the Development Communications Intern is to support the mission and vision of the Harn Museum of Art by assisting communication and outreach activities related to the strategic goals and priorities of the Development/Membership team.
+This intern will work with the Associate Director of Development and Development Coordinator to build relationships, boost engagement/membership and improve donor/member retention through consistent and relevant communications, storytelling and impact reporting.
 The ideal candidate will be a high-energy, creative and ambitious individual.
-Specific projects may include, but are not limited to writing content for Harn Partner Spotlights, Member News + Events Q&A (with Museum/University Staff, Curators, Volunteers, Interns, UF Faculty, Community Leaders, etc.) and Where Are They Now?
-Features, which highlight former Museum interns.
-This intern will work collaboratively with the Harn’s Marketing/PR team as well as other departments to share compelling stories through written word, photo, video, and infographics designed to inspire involvement and promote giving to the Annual Fund.
+Specific projects may include, but are not limited to, writing content for the bi-monthly Harn Newsletter, which highlights reciprocal museums, exhibitions and internships.
+This intern will work collaboratively with the Harn’s Marketing/PR team as well as other departments to share meaningful stories and other creative content published digitally and in print.
+Additionally, the intern will provide student membership outreach assistance at Museum Nights, which takes place on the 2nd Thursday of each month (6 – 9 pm).

-This intern will work closely with education staff to develop and implement exhibition and collection-related art- making opportunities for family audiences both in and outside of the museum.
+This intern will work closely with education staff to develop and implement exhibition and collection-related art-making opportunities for family audiences both in and outside the museum.

 Horticulture